Apply for a primary school place mid-year

 Please read the guidance notes attached to the form.
 Please submit your form to email@example.com for the School Admissions team to process.

 The back page of the application has a section for your current school to complete.
 This applies to state-funded schools only, and not private schools or non-UK schools.
 The information provided on the form will help the school to prepare for your child's admission should a place be offered.

 Children with an Education Health and Care Plan

 Children with an Education Health and Care Plan commonly require additional support at school.
 Schools will require support from the Local Authority's SEND team to accommodate any additional needs that a child may have.
 Please contact the SEND team if your child has an EHCP and you wish them to move school in year.
-Visit Children with Special Educational Needs and disability – Herefordshire Council
+See the School age children with special educational needs and disabilities section.

 Children who are looked after

 Applications for Children who are looked after (CLA) should be made by the child's social worker using a specific form.
 Please contact Herefordshire school admissions for details.